 MK: Is the character of Samuel Black based on a real person?
 Have you experienced the kind of absolute hypnotism you have written about?

-RB: There are many Samuel Blacks, stage hypnotists, who have performed around this country for the last century.
+Richard Bach: There are many Samuel Blacks, stage hypnotists, who have performed around this country for the last century.
 Blacksmyth is the hypnotist I would have been had I chosen that calling.

 As a boy I was fascinated with the subject, and became both hypnotist and subject in my studies.
 I have felt no pain from needles pushed into my hands; have breathed a vial of ammonia and experienced it as tantalising fragrance.
 Never have I forgotten the power of suggestion accepted, to radically alter our perceptions and attitudes.